A Thousand Years of Peace! Book 2

 “You look really beautiful.”
 Poncho shared, “Thank you, God!”

 Poncho had to think for a moment, “No.”

-Poncho’s friend Lorenzo handed Poncho a small plate with a burrito on it, “Listen to your wife, amigo.
+Poncho’s adopted brother Lorenzo handed Poncho a small plate with a burrito on it, “Listen to your wife, amigo.
 We have fifteen minutes before everyone lines up again.”

 When Poncho sat down, he took a bit of his burrito.
-His eyes closed and he savored the taste of real food for the first time in over ten days.
+His eyes closed, and he savored the taste of real food for the first time in over ten days.
 He had to think, maybe it had been longer than ten days.
 He couldn’t remember what he ate or when he ate it.

 “I believe it comes from God.”
 Poncho shared.

 “Okay.”
 Jesus thought for a few seconds, “Did you know the girls healed me.
 I’m not sick anymore.”